milesepstein13/severe-thunderstorm-analysis/readme.md

   * read_datasets reads in the outlooks, PPH, and reports datasets, either post-`load_data.ipynb` or post-`labelling.ipynb` (by setting argument `labelled = True`)
 * We only consider the Day 3 outlook (08z), both Day 2 outlooks (07z and 17z), and the first (06z) Day 1 outlook.
 * We only consider the categorical (as opposed to hazard-specific) outlooks.
-* Date when MRGL and ENH were added as categorical risks:
+* Date when MRGL and ENH were added as categorical risks: October 23, 2014